Maglev

-Maglev (derived from magnetic levitation) is a system of rail transport whose rolling stock is levitated by electromagnets rather than rolled on wheels, eliminating rolling resistance.
+Maglev (derived from magnetic levitation) is a system of rail transport whose rolling stock is levitated by magnets rather than rolled on wheels.

-Compared to conventional railways, maglev trains have higher top speeds, superior acceleration and deceleration, lower maintenance costs, improved gradient handling, and lower noise.
+Compared to conventional railways, maglev trains can have higher top speeds, superior acceleration and deceleration, lower maintenance costs, improved gradient handling, and lower noise.
 However, they are more expensive to build, cannot use existing infrastructure, and use more energy at high speeds.

 Maglev trains have set several speed records.
 The train speed record of 603 km/h was set by the experimental Japanese L0 Series maglev in 2015.
 From 2002 until 2021, the record for the highest operational speed of a passenger train of 431 km/h was held by the Shanghai maglev train, which uses German Transrapid technology.
 The service connects Shanghai Pudong International Airport and the outskirts of central Pudong, Shanghai.
-At its historical top speed, it covered the distance of 30.5 km in just over 8 minutes (average speed: 228.75 km/h).
+At its historical top speed, it covered the distance of 30.5 km in just 7 minutes and 20 seconds.

 Different maglev systems achieve levitation in different ways, which broadly fall into two categories: electromagnetic suspension (EMS) and electrodynamic suspension (EDS).
 Propulsion is typically provided by a linear motor.
 The power needed for levitation is typically not a large percentage of the overall energy consumption of a high-speed maglev system.
 Instead, overcoming drag takes the most energy.
 Vactrain technology has been proposed as a means to overcome this limitation.

-Despite over a century of research and development, there are only seven operational maglev trains today — four in China, two in South Korea, and one in Japan.
+Despite over a century of research and development, there are only six operational maglev trains today — four in China, one in Japan, and one in South Korea.

 Two inter-city maglev lines are currently under construction, the Chūō Shinkansen connecting Tokyo and Nagoya (with further connection to Osaka) and a line between Changsha and Liuyang in Hunan Province, China.